narennravi/DS_Numpy_Pandas/README.md

-# DS_Numpy_Pandas - Practice session of df using in numpy and pandas.
+# DS_Numpy_Pandas - Practice session of df using numpy & pandas.